 Bongs may also have a detachable bowl that allows users to remove their cannabis from heat sources immediately post-draw.
 Out of all the smoke-friendly delivery vessels, the bong might just be the one that gives its user the most control over temperature.

 Vaping is a way to heat up marijuana without actually burning it.
 Vaporization calls for a heat that releases cannabinoids and other compounds into the air, producing a vapor which is then inhaled.
-No smoke is created in this process, so users are usually spared of lung irritation.

-Vaporizers themselves usually come in the form of thin, pen-shaped devices.
+Vaporizers usually come in the form of thin, pen-shaped devices.
 Tiny internal coils heat up a vape’s marijuana content to just the right temperature, at which point users can take a “draw” off the device and inhale its vapor.

 For obvious reasons, the whole process is much more discreet than smoking.
 Many users also find vaping to be much gentler on the throat and lungs than smokable products are.

 Unlike smoking, though, vaporizers can accommodate all sorts of products above and beyond regular cannabis flower: vape-specific oils, regular cannabis oils, live resin, and more.

 It’s worth noting that certain types of vapes are especially popular.
 In California, most cannabis is purchased in the form of concentrate — and most of this concentrate is vaped.
 Last year the amount of concentrate sold in the Golden State comprised 37% of total marijuana sales, as opposed to 33% of sales coming from cannabis flower, according to 2018 data from BDS analytics.
 Of that 37%, more than 70% of it is coming from vape-fueled purchases.

 CBD-specific vapes are also rising in popularity.
 In Colorado, Oregon, and Washington, their sales grew 203% in the first 10 months of 2017 alone.
 It’s likely these trends towards vaping will only grow more pronounced with time.